 Reviewing the policy

 The policy will be reviewed as part of the school’s evaluation cycle.
-The policy is due for review in Spring 2017
+The policy is due for review annually

 Accessibility

 The DDA, as amended by the SEN and Disability Act 2001, placed a duty on all schools and LAs to plan to increase over time the accessibility of schools for disabled pupils and to implement their plans.
 Church Walk CE Primary School publishes its accessibility plans within its LSEN Information Report and its Inclusion policy.
 These can both be found on the website at www.churchwalk.cumbria.sch.uk